HainanW/Direct_sensitivity_method_demonstration_on_benchmark_problems/README.md

 The folder named "N = 3 Approach 3" corresponds to the implementation steps of the Approach 3 in the above mentioned paper.

+To execute the MATLAB code in the aforementioned three folders, in addition to installing MATLAB main body, it is also necessary to install the Symbolic Math Toolbox and the Global Optimization Toolbox.
+The author used MATLAB version 2023a for developing these MATLAB codes.

 The paper can be downloaded at https://pubs.acs.org/doi/epdf/10.1021/acs.iecr.2c02238.
 Should you find this code segment beneficial, kindly consider citing it as follows:

 Wang, H.; Liu, X.; Gatzke, E. P. Time Scaling Transformation Avoiding Sensitivity Discontinuity for Nonlinear Optimal Control.
 Ind.
 Eng.
 Chem.
 Res.
 2023, 62 (36), 14407–14426.